 If you’re sold on the idea of choosing private health insurance, there are a number of good reasons to consider digital insurance provider ottonova. ottonova offers all of its services completely in English.

 You can also make use of the ottonova app to reduce your workload.
 With the app, doing paperwork becomes a thing of the past, since you’ll have all of your documents neatly organised and accessible with a few taps.
-You’ll also get reminders for upcoming check-ups and lightning-fast reimbursement of invoices (within 48 hours Monday to Friday for bills of up to 500 euros).
+Get appointments with English-speaking doctors booked for you, reminders for upcoming check-ups and lightning-fast reimbursement of invoices (within 48 hours Monday to Friday for bills of up to 500 euros).

 If you decide that private health insurance is not the right choice for you, ottonova also offers supplementary dental insurance or hospitalisation insurance, helping you to fill gaps in your public insurance coverage.
 When taking out supplementary insurance you’ll also benefit from all digital services and English-speaking support.